koffiehuis/D3project/PROCESS.md

 * Make slider pretty
 * Start working with data and implement the charts
 * Check whether more information from dataset can be used.
 It may be a little bit too boring as it is.
+* Add "total" option for years, would be usefull to compare countries, i think.